angular/angular.io/README.md

 Also, open any `plunkr.no-link.html` to see the code execute in plunker (you may have to run `gulp build-plunkers` first to create/update).

-You may want to check that your example is free of lint errors.
+You must check that your example is free of lint errors.
 - `gulp lint`

 ### Sample end-to-end tests